Global responsibility and policy coherence

 As a result of the EU's common trade policy, Finland's score on tariffs in goods trade is in line with the other EU member states.
 In agricultural subsidies, Finland's result is better than the median when agricultural subsidies are proportioned to the value of agricultural production.
 Finland's national agricultural subsidies are not included in the index.
 Taking into account the national subsidies would weaken the score slightly, but would improve the development trend as the amount of national subsidies has decreased significantly during the period under review.

-The component measuring the regulations on imports assesses not only the required import documents but also the time and costs of transporting the freight container.
+The component measuring the regulations on imports assesses not only the required import documents but also the time and costs of transporting the freight containers.
 Here, Finland's score is better than the median.

 When we look at trade in services, Finland's score is below the median.
-This is because of the regulations and procedures concerning immigration and the requirements for the place of residence of persons in the senior management of companies.
+This is due to regulations and procedures concerning immigration and the requirements for the place of residence of persons in the senior management of companies.
 Opening up trade in services would improve Finland's score on the index.

 Finland imports a large amount of fossil fuel-based products